SaharSherwani/595_Final-Project_Sahar/index.md

 The above map is presented as **small multiples** to visually compare 2012 and 2018 simultaneously.
 A custom color legend was constructed using `matplotlib.patches.Patch` objects, mapping each diversity status and plurality race combination to a color dictionary consistent, easily interpretable symbolization across both 2012 and 2018 subplots.

 It can be seen that schools’ diversity levels follow patterns similar to those observed in Map 1.
-While new schools appear in Wards 3 and 4—often becoming more diverse with White and Hispanic plurality groups—Wards 7 and 8 remain predominantly Black, showing comparatively little change in their demographic composition.
+While new schools appear in Wards 3 and 4—often becoming more diverse with White and Hispanic plurality groups—Wards 7 and 8 remain predominantly Non-Hispanic Black, showing comparatively little change in their demographic composition.

 ### **Map 2b: Change in Diversity in DCPS (between 2012 & 2018)**

+For further analysis, the change in level of diversity at each school level was mapped.
+I focused on schools present in both 2012 and 2018 datasets (inner join by school name) to ensure a valid baseline and an end-point for measuring change.
+Using diversity score, the change in diversity was calculated.
+To visualize the magnitude of change, **buffers** around each school point were created based on the direction and size of change.
+The buffer radius was scaled by the absolute value of the diversity change whereby larger buffers represent a greater magnitude of change.
+Moreoevr, the buffers were created after reprojecting to CRS EPSG:2248, ensuring accurate distance-based buffering.

+     `Diversity_Change = Diversity_Score_2018 - Diversity_Score_2012
+       - (+ve value) = increased diversity; (-ve value) = decreased diversity`

 ![Map2b](Map 2b.png)

+To effectively format and visualze the results, **diverging colormap** RdYlGn was chosen, and alpha were adjusted to 0.7 for clarity so that all buffers are visible, even if there is overlap.
+A continuous colorbar was added to convey the magnitude of changes.

+This map further reiterates that while diversity is on the rise citywide, it remains unevenly distributed and segregated within certain wards, potentially influencing the equitable allocation of educational resources and long-term opportunities for students.

 ---

-## Interactive Map: DC Public Schools (2018)
+## Interactive Map: Diversity and Performance in DCPS (2018)

+The interactive map combines multiple layers into a single **Folium-based web map**.
+After loading the STAR enrollment dataset, a left join with the 2018 school diversity data provided a unified dataset containing both diversity metrics and STAR ratings (mentioned below).
+Missing geometries were retrieved from open/closed school shapefiles or via ESRI geocoding, ensuring all points were plotted consistently.
+A **CartoDB Positron** basemap was selected as it gives a clean and neutral background.
+Moreover, a **custom HTML legend** was created for the Diversity & Plurality Status layer.

 ##### *Below is an interactive map overlaying school-level data on diversity and STAR ratings.
 You can use the layer control (top-right corner) to toggle between different datasets (Diversity & Plurality Status, School STAR Rating, and Wards).
 Hovering over a school marker displays basic details, and clicking on a marker opens a pop-up with more in-depth information.*

 <iframe src="final_map_nb (1).html" height="850" width="900"></iframe>
 *You can explore this map [as its own web page here](final_map_nb (1).html).*

+From the map, additional context emerges regarding the relationship between racial/ethnic clustering and educational outcomes.
+Schools in Wards 7 and 8, which are predominantly Non-Hispanic Black and less racially diverse, generally have STAR Ratings averaging around 1–3.
+In contrast, schools in Wards 1, 2, and 3—where more White and Hispanic populations are present and diversity levels are higher—tend to score between 3–5.
+This suggests that racial and ethnic segregation may correlate with disparities in school performance and resources, as reflected by the STAR Framework’s school quality and performance metrics.